Urban Macro/Microcellular Channel Characterization at 4.85 GHz With Literature-Referenced Upper FR1-to-FR3 Cross-Band Analysis: Conclusion

 \section{Conclusion}

-This paper has presented a unified, measurement-anchored framework for characterizing urban sub-6~GHz propagation and relating it continuously to prospective FR3 bands.
-A key contribution is the double-directional characterization of the $4.85$~GHz band in three typical UMa/UMi layouts, including PL, DS, ASA, ASD, Rician $K$-factor, and spatial-consistency statistics.
-The results show that large-scale behavior is strongly route- and geometry-dependent, and that nominal scenario labels and default 3GPP parameters do not fully capture the dispersion and correlation observed in practice.
+This paper presented a measurement-based characterization of urban channels at $4.85$~GHz in three Yokohama UMa/UMi routes, including path loss (PL), delay spread (DS), azimuth spread of arrival and departure (ASA/ASD), a wideband snapshot-based $K$-factor proxy, and route-dependent spatial-consistency statistics.
+The results show that the measured large-scale behavior is strongly route- and geometry-dependent and should be interpreted in the context of the present $4.85$~GHz campaign.

-The frequency-continuous framework yields measurement-based, engineering-oriented LSP parameterizations, bridging upper FR1 and lower FR3 that can inform wideband and multiband 5G/6G simulations around the $4$-$8$~GHz transition.
-By enforcing smooth behavior across the $7.125$~GHz FR1--FR3 boundary and quantifying spatial consistency for PL residuals and key LSPs, the results support future work on 6G mobility evaluation, beam-management design, and spectrum planning, as well as extensions to additional environments, denser FR3 measurements, and integration with geometry-based or data-driven channel models.
+To place these results in a broader context, the paper also includes a literature-referenced cross-band analysis for DS, ASA, and ASD over approximately $4$--$28$~GHz.
+This part is intended only as a bounded, measurement-informed view of the Upper FR1/FR3 transition region near $7.125$~GHz.
+Because it relies on a single in-house measurement band together with a heterogeneous set of literature, it should not be interpreted as a definitive multi-band model or as a basis for direct recommendations to 3GPP or ITU.
+The UMi DS leave-one-out analysis further showed that the fitted cross-band DS slopes are sensitive to individual anchors, reinforcing the interpretation of these curves as contextual trends rather than validated multi-band models.

+Although the results are not presented as a definitive generalized model, they are useful to the community as a documented measurement reference for Upper FR1 urban propagation.
+The paper reports not only agreement with existing references but also route-dependent deviations, spatial-consistency behavior, and LSP statistics that can support future model calibration, site-specific prediction studies, and comparison with emerging FR3 datasets.